14th – 26th of July 2025

 Explore Gloucester’s ‘hidden’ history with lots to see and do, including:

-A 3D archaeology trail
+Explore the 3D archaeology trail

 Eastgate Chamber Tours